jmmunoza/ComputerGraphics/README.md

 ## Overview

-This project demonstrates how to render curves in 3D by calculating a surface using Bezier curves.
+This project demonstrates how to render and calculate a surface using Bezier curves.

 ## Important Files